hyperledger/iroha-2-docs/src/guide/glossary.md

 ### Fungible assets

-Such assets can be easily swapped with other assets of the same type, because they are interchangeable.
+Such assets can be easily swapped for other assets of the same type because they are interchangeable.

 As an example, all units of the same currency are equal in their value and can be used to purchase goods.
-Normally, the fungible assets are typically identical in appearance, besides the wear for banknotes and coins.
+Typically, fungible assets are identical in appearance, aside from the wear of banknotes and coins.

 ### Non-fungible assets

 Non-fungible assets are unique and valuable due to their specific characteristics and rarity; their value cannot be compared to other assets.

-* A painting's value can vary based on the artist, the time it was painted, and the public's interest in it.
+* A painting's value can vary based on the artist, the time period it was painted, and the public's interest in it.
 * Two houses on the same street may have differing levels of maintenance.
 * Jewellery manufacturers typically offer a range of different designs.

 ### Mintable assets

-An asset is mintable if it's allowed to issue more of the same type.
+An asset is mintable if more of the same type can be issued.

 ### Non-mintable assets

 If the initial amount of an asset is specified once and doesn't change, it is considered non-mintable.

-The [Genesis block](/guide/configure/genesis.md) sets this information for Iroha configuration.
+The [Genesis block](/guide/configure/genesis.md) sets this information for the Iroha configuration.

 ## Byzantine fault-tolerance (BFT)